 Or were they?

 Mercifully, the village soon came into view through the forest.

 Would we do it again?
 You bet!
 We’d have to pay the $20 lift charge, though.
 But it gets you three trips.
-Well, yeah, okay we’d do the three trips.
-Maybe more!
+Yes indeed we’d do the three trips.
+Maybe even more!

 “Comin’ Down The Mountain” is Copyright 2018 by James Osborne.
 All Rights Reserved